- Welcome to the Natural Infant Hygiene / EC Series

 I have my own name for this practice.
 I like to call it “pee in the potty”.
 It is as simple as that.

 My interpretation of natural infant hygiene is simply allowing a baby to pee and poo in a toilet, potty, or the great outdoors, rather than in a diaper.

 As much as I looked forward to becoming a parent and getting to change my baby’s diapers (seriously, I did look forward to changing diapers- I’m just strange like that), I always felt there must be a better way.
 I thought it odd that many parents know when their baby is about to poo, but allow the baby to finish pooing in a diaper before changing the diaper.
-If you know it’s about to happen, isn’t there a better way to deal with the poo than letting it make a mess all over baby’s bottom?
+If you know it’s about to happen, isn’t there a better way to deal with the poo than letting it make a mess on baby’s bottom?

 I like the explanation that practicing EC with a child means NOT diaper-training the child.
 Traditional potty training follows months or years of teaching a child to eliminate in a diaper.
 All of the sudden what was fine before is no longer okay.
 With EC, the child is simply taught from the start that there are acceptable places outside a diaper to eliminate.
-(A more in depth discussion of the mechanics of EC will be saved for a separate article.)

 The Premise Behind Natural Infant Hygiene